Grant Partners: Latin America

 UNOSJO

-UNOSJO (Organization of the Sierra Juarez of Oaxaca) is an indigenous-led organization working with Zapotec communities to build local autonomy and to increase food security in the Juarez mountains of northern Oaxaca, Mexico.
-UNOSJO’s work integrates defense of territory against the forces of mega-projects, empowering women to serve in leadership positions in their communities, to combat gender violence and increase their economic autonomy.
-UNOSJO partners with other organizations to bring training to 22 communities related to bringing coffee to market, making soap, and harvesting mushrooms.
-They teach youth about cultivating kitchen gardens, emphasizing indigenous growing methods and traditional crops.
+UNOSJO (Organization of the Sierra Juarez of Oaxaca) is an indigenous-led organization working to build local autonomy and to increase food security in the Juarez mountains of northern Oaxaca, Mexico.
+UNOSJO’s work empowers women to serve in leadership positions in their communities.
+UNOSJO partners with other organizations to bring training to 22 communities related to bringing coffee to market and making soap.
+They teach youth about cultivating kitchen gardens, emphasizing traditional crops.
 Workshops promote lifting the role of women in the family and in the community.

 Recent Past Partners